atribecalledarty/i-manage/README.md

 $ rake start
 ```

-5. Navigate to localhost:3000 in your browser, login to either Luna (manager) or Nymphadora (resident)!
+5. Navigate to localhost:3000 in your browser, login to either Luna (manager) or Nymphadora (resident).

 ```bash
 Luna